Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Introduction

-In this work, we perform an investigation of regolith properties derived from thermal analyses in the context of two proposed mechanisms: meteoroid impact degradation and thermal fatigue cycling.
+This work (part II) continues our thermophysical investigation of asteroid surface properties by estimating thermally-characteristic grain sizes from thermal inertias \citep[part I;][]{MacLennan+Emery21}.
+We use these grain sizes to study regolith evolution in the context of two proposed regolith evolution mechanisms: meteoroid impact degradation and thermal fatigue cycling.
 These processes have been proposed as relevant for the creation and subsequent evolution of regolith on asteroid surfaces.
 The relevance of each weathering mechanism can be examined by comparing the relative correlation between regolith grain size and asteroid diameter or rotation period.
-If regolith development and evolution is highly dependent on meteoroid impacts then a significant correlation with asteroid diameter is expected.
-On the other hand, if thermal cycling is effective, then we should observe a correlation with the rotation period.
-These two hypotheses are not exclusive, and we consider the possibility that both processes are active by using a multi-variate linear model in our analysis of the dataset.
-We do, in fact, expect both mechanisms to be relevant and therefore hypothesize: 1) larger asteroids exhibit evolved regoliths, quantified by smaller grain sizes, and 2) slowly-rotating asteroids have a poorly-developed regolith, characterized by larger average grain size.
-We also investigate how the regolith properties of asteroids are related to spectral classification.
+Specifically, we claim that if regolith development and evolution is highly dependent on meteoroid impacts then we expect a statistically-significant correlation between the grain sizes and asteroid diameters.
+Similarly, if thermal cycling is effective then we should observe that grain sizes are correlated with rotation periods.
+These two mechanisms are not mutually exclusive, thus we consider the possibility that both are relevant for asteroid surfaces by using a multi-variate linear model in our analysis (\autoref{subsec:MVR}).
+We use this multi-variate model to test the following hypotheses: 1) larger asteroids exhibit evolved regoliths, quantified by smaller grain sizes, and 2) slowly-rotating asteroids have a poorly-developed regolith, characterized by larger grain sizes.
+We also investigate how the regolith properties of main-belt asteroids are related to spectral classification using post-hoc tests of the fitted model residuals (\autoref{subsec:compgrainsize}), and orbital properties of near-Earth asteroids (\autoref{subsec:NEAanalysis}).
+Finally, we note that it is currently unclear in what ways these grain sizes characterize a heterogeneous mixture of e.g., regolith grains and boulders.
+Thus, although the grain sizes estimated herein may be inaccurate in the absolute sense (\autoref{subsec:datalimit}) we utilize the modeling results to interpret the trends (\autoref{sec:discussion}) within the asteroid population in the context of regolith evolution mechanisms.